ros-infrastructure/robots.ros.org/_posts/2023-08-25-husarion-panther.md

 wiki_homepage: http://wiki.ros.org/Robots/Husarion-Panther
 ---

-Panther is an industrial grade, professional UGV designed with outdoor environment in mind.
-It is an autonomous, open source robot platform running on ROS (Robot Operating System).
-Depending on the use-case it can be equipped with a LIDAR, RGB-D camera, robotic arm and other hardware.
-It can be used in a variety of applications such as agriculture, logistics, rescue, inspection and more.
+Autonomous, mobile robot (AMR) platform dedicated for outdoor environment.
+Compliant with IP54 or IP66 rate of protection.
+Depending on the use-case it can be equipped with a robot arm, LIDAR, RGB-D camera, GPS, UWB and other additional equipment.
+It can be used in various areas of application such as agriculture, rescue, inspection and many more.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/72sSM0DN9YY" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>